Last Updated on August 1, 2022 by

 *Women are diagnosed with depression more often than men according to Dr. Paul Albert.4 Women of childbearing age should take note that in clinical drug trials on pregnant rabbits, birth defects and stillborn births showed much reason for concern.

 Geodon has developed less of a street presence than similar atypical antipsychotic drugs such as Quetiapine.
 However, any drug can wind up being sold illegally through diversion.
-Geodon (ziprasidone) flattens out sensations rather than enhancing them.
-However, research shows that some drug users may use antipsychotics as a way to end off a binge of stimulant drugs, or as a way to counteract other drug adverse effects.5,9
+Geodon (ziprasidone) flattens out sensations rather than enhances them.
+However, research shows that some drug users may use antipsychotics as a way to end off a binge of stimulant drugs, or as a way to counteract other drug-induced adverse effects.5,9

 Ziprasidone hydrochloride is the generic name for Geodon in capsule form.
 The generic drug in injectable form is called ziprasidone mesylate.1